 Apart from Firestick, you can also use Google Chromecast for screen mirroring.
 Chromecast also has an inbuilt option for screen mirroring which is pretty good but talking about all over the experience of Chromecast over firestick, it is not that great.
 Chromecast doesn’t have its own User interface and uses a smartphone app to interact with the user.
 But if you just want screen mirroring, you can definitely use Google Chromecast for screen mirroring.

 Use Roku Screen Mirroring to Mirror Android & Windows Devices

 So this is how you can mirror Android and Windows screen on Roku using Screen Mirroring option of Roku.
 Using this option, you can project anything that is on your Android phone or on your Windows laptop.
 You can enjoy rich entertainment on a bigger screen.
 Roku Screen Mirroring is same like Google’s Chromecast screen mirroring, Apple’s Airplay.

-But, Roku screen mirroring is a little bit laggy.
+But, screen mirroring on Roku is a little bit laggy.
 Moreover, there are compatibility issues.
 If your Android phone has Custom ROM installed then it might refuse to mirror Android screen.
 Overall, it is a wonderful feature for all Roku users and you can use it for the better entertainment experience.

-How is your experience with Roku Screen mirroring?
+How is your experience of Roku Screen mirroring?
 How often do you mirror Android or Windows screen on Roku?
 Have any problem while Screen Mirroring on Roku?
 Share your thoughts in the comment section below.